moos-ivp/moos-ivp/docs/licensing/CLA.md

 ### 1\.
 Definitions

-**"You"** means the individual Copyright owner who Submits a Contribution to Us.
+**"You"** means the individual Copyright owner or Legal Entity authorized by the Copyright owner who Submits a Contribution to Us.

 **"Legal Entity"** means an entity that is not a natural person.